 - kitchens that permit use of soon to expire fresh foods in preparation of deli foods

 - facilities for chilling foods that cannot be sold for human consumption but could be donated to pig producers or diverted for industrial purposes

 - restaurant designs that permit easy source separation collection and storage (Maguire, 2016)

 In Toronto’s case, the green standard has mandatory (tier 1) and voluntary (tier 2) provisions.
 Such measures proposed here could start as tier 2 measures and later, once tested and refined, become tier 1 measures.

 A further step would be to regulate the actual design of store shelves and display areas.
 Store designs encourage waste in 2 specific ways (see Ontario Public Interest Research Group, 1990).
 First, they encourage shoppers to buy more than they intended (70% of purchases for the average shopper are impulse buys).
 Second, the typical store is set up so that fresh fruits and vegetables are the first items to be purchased.
 This conveys abundance and encourages more purchasing, but it also means the most perishable items have to be continuously shifted in the shopping cart to avoid damage.
 This reduces their refrigerator life and generates more waste.
 From a waste reduction perspective, it makes much more sense if the produce section is the last stop before the checkout.
+It also makes sense from a healthy purchasing perspective as there is evidence that putting healthy products near the checkout will enhance purchasing (see Goal 1 Equitable access to food retail).
 It is unlikely that stores will voluntary change the flow of customers, so this should be regulated by municipalities as part of green design standards.